 • Refuse – your bank will likely close your account for non-compliance

 • Delay – take the form home with you, and hope the bank doesn’t ask again.
 Depending on the country and bank, this may work (will not be the case in most developed countries)

-• Fill it out – you are being compliant with U.S. tax laws.
-It will be important that you are also compliant with your tax return and FBAR (foreign bank account) filing requirements.
+• Fill it out – you are being compliant with US tax laws.
+It will be important that you are also compliant with your tax return and FBAR filing requirements.

 I have a business account at the bank.
 Should I be worried?

-It’s unclear whether foreign banks will report business account information (foreign corporations owned by U.S. expats) to the IRS.
+Foreign banks may report business account information to the IRS.
 The consequences would be severe.
 That is because there many Americans do not report their foreign businesses although it is required.
-Most report only the wage they pay themselves.
+Some report only the wage they pay themselves.

-Each FATCA-compliant country and foreign banks are taking their own approach in dealing with U.S. expat customers.
-Recently, a client of Hola Expat in the Cayman Islands was told by her bank to provide proof of her Form 5471 (report on foreign corporation) and FBAR filings.
-Another client (in Mexico) was asked by his bank to complete a W-8 Ben-E. This form is used by U.S. companies that do business with foreign entities, so that they can withhold taxes correctly.
-In most case, the bank is incorrect in asking U.S. expats to complete a W-8 ben-E form.
-However, if the bank insists, make sure you check off “Active NFFE” on page 1 of the form.
+Each FATCA-compliant country and foreign banks are taking their own approach in dealing with US customers.
+Recently, a client in the Cayman Islands was told by her bank to provide proof of her Form 5471 (report on foreign corporation) and FBAR filings.
+Another client (in Mexico) was asked by his bank to complete a W-8 Ben-E. This form is used by US companies that do business with foreign entities, so that they can withhold taxes correctly.
+In most case, the bank is incorrect in asking US expats to complete a W-8 Ben-E.

-The world is getting smaller, and privacy is increasingly hard to maintain.
-For U.S. expats, FATCA is a true “thorn-in-the-side,” one that is probably better to deal with earlier than later.
+Bottom line: The world is getting smaller, and privacy is increasingly hard to maintain.
+For US expats, FATCA is a true “thorn-in-the-side,” one that is probably better to deal with earlier than later.